NuteBurn/nuteburn.github.io/notes.md

   * I used a little more, ~2 oz
 * Water sprout as needed the same way.
 * Once sprouted (~ day 7), increase water, keep the top moist and start adding water to the tray to let the bottom soil hydrate
+  * Jumped the gun here, watered them a bit too much at day 7.
+A quart each was too much.
 * Water when dry

 ## Feeding